-SBS has added a few Bruce Lee movie's to its library recently, but it’s The Way Of The Dragon that we’ve picked out.
+SBS On Demand has added a few Bruce Lee movies to its library recently, but it’s The Way Of The Dragon that we’ve picked out.
 The only movie that Bruce Lee directed himself and the last one released during his lifetime, this action-comedy also features legendary hard man Chuck Norris in his movie debut.

 All Quiet On The Western Front

-Based on the 1928 novel of the same name, this movie adaptation follows a young soldier as he’s sent off to fight in WWI.
+Based on the famous 1928 novel of the same name, this 1979 movie adaptation follows a young German soldier, Paul, as he’s sent off to fight in WWI.
 It primarily follows Paul’s experiences of the war, and how he deals with the majority of his school friends being wounded or killed along the way.